Explaining Dyslexia to Your Child

-How will the team determine appropriate intervention time to match my child's individualized needs? (some schools prescribe a common amount of time for interventions despite the individual needs of students),
+How will the team determine the appropriate intervention time to match my child's individualized needs? (some schools prescribe a common amount of time for interventions despite the individual needs of students).

-If my (child's name) is also getting reading support in RTI or MTSS, how will the case manager and reading specialist coordinate and communicate their efforts to support (child's name) goals?
-(Note: If you child is gettting help via, RTI, they should still have a reading goal.
+If your child is also getting reading support in RTI or MTSS, how will the case manager and reading specialist coordinate and communicate their efforts to support (child's name) goals?
+(Note: If your child is gettting help via, MTSS/RTI, they should still have a reading goal.
 Without the goal on the IEP, you do not have any legal protections).

 Step 6: Progress Monitoring and Interventions

 Schools are required to progress monitor, as a member of the team you can request bi-weekly data to see if the intervention time, strategy, and intensity is enough.

 Ask for baseline data or the placement data if they are going to use a program.
 For example, if the school is using Wilson ask for the WADE Assessment data.

 The success will depend on teacher knowledge, appropriate time, practice and the goal of working toward mastery (not covering a lesson and moving on).
 It is OK to inquire about the teacher's experience and training regarding the intervention.

 If a program is being used, check to see if it is Structured Literacy or OG-based.